chineseballer06/Stock-Analysis/README.md

-Using the price data for a given company, the idea is to then gather the annual mean and standard deviation in order to be used in a Monte Carlo simulation to produce a random walk which gives a possible price outcome over the desired time frame.
+Using the price data for a given company, the idea is to then gather the annual mean (CAGR) and standard deviation (Annualized Volatility) in order to be used in a Monte Carlo simulation to produce a random walk which gives a possible price outcome over the desired time frame.
 Then by running thousands of these simulations, a distribution is created with all of the final closing prices which then gives a good representation of all the possible outcomes resulting in the simulation.

 ![](monte_carlo_charts.png)